-1.2 Clear roles and responsibilities in discharging fiduciary and leadership functions cont'd c.
-Identifying principal risks and ensuring the implementation of appropriate internal controls and mitigation measures d.
-Succession Planning
+1.2 Clear roles and responsibilities in discharging fiduciary and leadership functions cont'd

+Identifying principal risks and ensuring the implementation of appropriate internal controls and C, mitigation measures

 Through the AC, the Board oversees the Risk Management framework of the Group.
 The AC advises the Board on areas of high risk faced by the Group and the adequacy of compliance and control throughout the organisation.
 The AC reviews the action plans implemented and makes relevant recommendations to the Board to manage residual risks.